WitchPHD/decktuner_list_generator/README.md

 # decktuner_list_generator
 Scrape the DeckTuner server server for information about workshops and channels, and generate several helpful lists for the mods and tuners.

+To run this script successfully you must first edit two variables:

+	auth = 'my auth code is mine and you cannot have it; get your own and put it here' decktuner = 'put the decktuner channel ID here'

+Replace the strings with strings containing your discord authentication code and decktuner's channel ID.

 # How this tool functions:

 1. Gets a list of all channels to scan.